-Manchester Arena bomb response far below standard, inquiry finds
+Manchester Arena bomb victim was failed at every stage, family says

 "Some of what went wrong had serious and, in the case of John Atkinson, fatal consequences for those directly affected by the explosion," he said.

+The inquiry has heard that Ron Blake, a member of the public in the foyer, used his wife's belt as a tourniquet on Mr Atkinson's leg as he lay bleeding in agony on the floor for up to 50 minutes, during which time he told a police officer: "I'm gonna die."

+The 28-year-old was then carried on a makeshift stretcher to a casualty clearing area where he later suffered a cardiac arrest - one hour and 16 minutes after the blast.

-He said it was "likely that inadequacies in the emergency response prevented the survival" of the 28-year-old.
+Sir John said it was "likely that inadequacies in the emergency response prevented" Mr Atkinson's survival.

+They added that an apology they had received from North West Ambulance Service meant "nothing unless they act rapidly on this report to ensure that no family ever has to go through this horrific experience again".

+"Talk is cheap and actions speak louder than words," they said, adding: "We will be watching to see what happens now."

-He also said he could not rule out the possibility that the youngest victim of the attack, eight-year-old Saffie-Rose Roussos, could have been saved with better treatment.
+Considering the other evidence he heard, Sir John also said he could not rule out the possibility that the youngest victim of the attack, eight-year-old Saffie-Rose Roussos, could have been saved with better treatment.

-He said while it was "highly unlikely" she could have lived, on the basis of the evidence he had heard, he could not say that she had "absolutely no chance of survival if the most comprehensive and advanced medical treatment had been initiated immediately after injury".
+He said while it was "highly unlikely" she could have lived, he could not say that she had "absolutely no chance of survival if the most comprehensive and advanced medical treatment had been initiated immediately after injury".

-Sir John added that the inquiry had found the other 20 victims suffered injuries that they could not have survived and he was "sure that inadequacies in the response did not fail to prevent their deaths".
+He added that the inquiry had found the other 20 victims suffered injuries that they could not have survived and he was "sure that inadequacies in the response did not fail to prevent their deaths".

+His report also said two of the most senior Greater Manchester Police commanders on the night "made no effective contribution to the emergency response" and highlighted that the force duty officer, who was responsible for initial command, was overwhelmed and overburdened.